Corporate Track & Field and Road Racing Team

 Ken Thomas has come a long way since using a bamboo cane.
 In four countries on two continents, he has displayed his ability.
 For the USCAA, he has shone as an example of what a great athlete can be.
 Whether he is pushing his teammates or competing with them, he continues to inspire them, and he has helped keep the ExxonMobil team competitive for over 20 years.
 In 2012 I was inducted into the USCAA Hall of Fame.

 In college at UF (go Gators), I took hiatus from running to focus on my studies.
 After getting hired by Exxon, I heard they had a running team.
-So I joined it and haven't left since.
+So I joined it.
+(Nora has retired from ExxonMobil to pursue other venture and no longer run with the Tigers.)

 I took over the team in 1999 from Robert Radnoti and I was Captain until Ken took over in 2011.